Robert Vlach THE FREELANCE WAY

-Debate at the University of Economics in Prague
+A Debate at Prague's University of Economics

 “Have you ever considered a freelance career as a long-term alternative to being employed, and want to find out what it is all about?
 Or have you already been working as a freelancer, and want to improve the business side of things?
 Or are you just interested in the freelance economy and its future as a growing trend in the labor market?
 Either way, you’ll be at the right place, debating this fascinating topic with one of the leading experts on freelance business…”